Troubleshooting and known issues (Visual Studio Tools for Unity)

 This should fix your issue.
 In case you are still experiencing the problem, run a Developer Command Prompt for Visual Studio as Administrator and use the following command:

-Visual Studio hangs
+Visual Studio stops responding

 Several Unity plugins like Parse, FMOD, UMP (Universal Media Player), ZFBrowser, or Embedded Browser are using native threads.
 It’s an issue when a plugin ends up attaching a native thread to the runtime, which then does blocking calls to the OS.
-This means Unity can't interrupt that thread for the debugger (or domain reload) and hang.
+This means Unity can't interrupt that thread for the debugger (or domain reload) and stop responding.

 For FMOD, there is a workaround, you can pass